Menu

 Su graduated from Sheffield University in 2001 and, during her studies, travelled to the USA to explore methods of consultation after receiving the Sir HK Stephenson scholarship.

-Michael Noon (ARB)
+Michael Noon (ARB RIBA)

 Architect